codomatech/migrate-away/nextjs/README.md

 *   **A Next.js App**: You can use the provided example app (based on a feature-rich [boilerplate](https://github.com/ixartz/Next-js-Boilerplate)) or replace it with your own.
 *   **A Database**: Choose between PostgreSQL or MySQL.
 *   **Payload CMS**: A system for managing your website's content.

+You can adapt the provided [`compose.yml`](./compose.yml) file to fit the needs of the options described below.

 ### How to Set It Up